Planning your Trans-Siberian adventure

 You can’t really just hop on a train across the longest railway in the world at the last minute.
 This trip needs some forward planning.
 So what is the ideal timeframe for arranging a Trans-Sib adventure?
 I would suggest about three months.
 Allow me to explain.

-Tickets for Russian trains do not actually go on sale until up to 60 days prior to your intended travel date.
-In China this is now 30 days (it used to be 12 days).
-So from that point of view, at two months out your agent can be ready to get the tickets the day they become available.
+Tickets for Russian domestic trains do not actually go on sale until up to 90 days prior to your intended travel date.
+In China this is now up to 30 days (often it can be only 10 - 12 days).
+So from that point of view, at three months out your agent can be ready to get the tickets the day they become available.
 This is important as some trains will sell out fast, and the choice of class and train may become much more restricted just a few days after this date.